 As part of my Masters training at Pacific College in Chicago, I spent over 1000 hours in a clinical setting.
 This included internships in the on-site clinic, as well as 2 years at the Chicago Women’s Health Center, where I gained invaluable experience with women’s health.
 I completed additional internships in Asian bodywork therapy and zen shiatsu.
 After graduation, I began my shiatsu practice and added acupuncture and herbal medicine in 2010.
 I have attended numerous continuing education courses on women’s health and fertility, psycho-emotional disorders, advanced herbal medicine and acupuncture techniques, and the treatment of pain.

-In 2011 I began teaching curriculum and continuing education courses at Zen Shiatsu Chicago.
+Since 2011 I have been teaching curriculum and continuing education courses at Zen Shiatsu Chicago.
 I have taught classes on Chinese medicine theory, acupuncture meridians and points, and Chinese herbal medicine and nutrition.
 I really enjoy seeing students light up with excitement as they deepen their understandings of East Asian medicine.

 My Education & Qualifications